fbpx

 His Second Career Changed an Industry

 In the early days of crime-fighting, investigators were totally dependent on informers.
-To get valuable information out of suspects, they would hit them over the head with rubber pipes to make them confess [i].
-But with Sherlock, Out was Pipe Pummeling and In was Pipe Smoking.
-Sherlock told Watson, “It is quite a three-pipe problem, and I beg that you won’t speak to me for fifty minutes”(Doyle, 1892, p.133).
-While he smoked, he pondered the evidence.
+To get valuable information out of suspects, they would hit them over the head with rubber pipes to make them confess [3].

-He used science, reason, data, and facts to solve crimes.
 And he used his medical analytical background to do it.
 The same skill is differently applied.
-And the results were a second career much bigger than his first career.

-Ray Kroc, the founder of McDonald, simply sold milkshake machines.
+Ray Kroc, the founder of McDonald’s, simply sold milkshake machines.
 But, at age 54, when he visited the hamburger joint of the McDonald brothers, he recognized a good thing when he saw it.
 And he had enough of a vision to see where things were headed.

 The country was becoming more mobile.
 Why not expand what the McDonald brothers were doing to all over the U.S.?
 But the McDonald brothers didn’t want the work, the cost, or the risk.
 (If you grow your business, there are usually all three involved).
 They were doing well.